davidcp90/spryly/README.md

         img             ---> Images
         index.html      ---> Main index
     app/                --> All app specific modules
+      app.component.html -->Main Html of the app
-    main.ts             --> Bootstrap the app
+      app.component.ts      --> Define modules  , routes and the main component globals.ts                     --> Global variables depending on the environment main.ts             --> Bootstrap the app
-    polyfills.ts        --> Polyfills that allow plugins to run smoothly vendor.ts           --> The perfect place to link plugins styles, etc .gitignore              --> Ignore files in git karma-shim.js           --> Shim for karma karma.conf.js           --> Config for karma
+    polyfills.ts        --> Polyfills that allow plugins to run smoothly vendor.ts           --> The perfect place to link plugins styles, etc analytics.js         --> A single file to include all analytics scripts .gitignore              --> Ignore files in git karma-shim.js           --> Shim for karma karma.conf.js           --> Config for karma